lurk101/pico-wumpus/README.md

 # pico-wumpus
-Hunt the Wumpus for Raspberry Pico
+Hunt the Wumpus for the Raspberry Pico

 Building it.